davidpet/snippets/cpp/Control Flow/000 - if, then statements - explanation.md

 # if/then statements

-The above code demonstrates the use of if/then statements in C++.
+The code demonstrates the use of if/then statements in C++.

 1. The basic `if` statement checks a condition and executes the code block if the condition is true.
 In this case, it checks if the number is greater than 5.